-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) In this regulation, flammable or combustible substances include - (a) flammable and combustible liquids, including waste liquids, in containers, whether empty or full; and - (b) gas cylinders, whether empty or full.
+- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (2) In this clause, flammable or combustible substances include- - (a) flammable and combustible liquids, including waste liquids, in containers, whether empty or full, and - (b) gas cylinders, whether empty or full.

-Division 10 - Falling objects
+Division 10 Falling objects

-54. Management of risk of falling objects
+54 Management of risk of falling objects